hewison-chris/agora-cl-docs/website/docs/prysm-usage/checkpoint-sync.md

 TODO
 -->

-**Does Prysm's implementation of checkpoint sync support backfilling?**
+**Does Agora-cl's implementation of checkpoint sync support backfilling?**
-Prysm's current implementation syncs forward-only.
-Backfilling will be supported in a future Prysm release.
+Agora-cl's current implementation syncs forward-only.
+Backfilling will be supported in a future Agora-cl release.
 Note that backfilling isn't required to run a validator - it's only required if you want to run an archive node, support other peers, or query chain history through your beacon node.

 **Can I use checkpoint sync on any network?** <br/>
 Yes.
 Checkpoint sync is a network-agnostic feature.
 You can even use it on local devnets.